-All students involved in school athletic or physical education programs may be issued a combination padlock by the physical education instructor.
-Students may rent a padlock at a cost of \$10.00.
-Students will be allowed to sell the locks back to the school for \$5.00 upon completion of use.
+All students involved in school athletic or physical education programs will be issued a combination padlock by the Principal and checked in at the end of the school year.
 If a lock is lost, stolen, or broken, the student will be required to purchase a new lock at a cost of \$10.00.
 Personal locks purchased by the student may not be used under any circumstances.
 These locks will not be issued for use on the book lockers in the hallways.